 Recording Your Family Mission Statement

-Then write your mission statement on the free printable form provided, and post it in a location where your entire family can see it often.
+Then write your mission statement on a free printable form, and post it in a location where your entire family can see it often.

 Revising the Statement